-Yanhui Feng Vice President ¥110 million
+Alexander Scott Vice President ¥153 million

--Gary Hendler receives compensation from Eisai Europe Ltd. (U.K.), while Lynn Kramer and Shaji Procida each receive compensation from Eisai Inc. (U.S.A.).
+\Gary Hendler receives compensation from Eisai Europe Ltd. (U.K.), while Lynn Kramer and Alexander Scott each receive compensation from Eisai Inc. (U.S.A.).
 Yanhui Feng receives compensation from Eisai China Inc. (China).
+The compensation for each is based on the decision of the Compensation Committee.
 The total amount of compensation received is shown for these individuals.